Andreas030682/GitHub/Scripts.md

 A ini-style text file that wraps the commands for compatible devices (e.g. Kiiroo Onyx)

+### FeelMe Meta files

+Same basic Kiiroo commands as in the VRP Scripts but wrapped in JSON

 ### Vorze Scripts

 CSV Vorze Scripts are theoretically supported but the conversion is not working very well at the moment.